chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/v14/reusable_text/server_tuning_nginx.md

 </div>

-For example, after copying the TLS/SSL certificate files to the Chef Infra Server, update the `nginx['ssl_certificate']` and `nginx['ssl_certificate_key']` settings to specify the paths to those files, and then (optionally) update the `nginx['ssl_ciphers']` and
+For example, after copying the SSL certificate files to the Chef Infra Server, update the `nginx['ssl_certificate']` and `nginx['ssl_certificate_key']` settings to specify the paths to those files, and then (optionally) update the `nginx['ssl_ciphers']` and